-PPL Electric Utilities offers free pick-up and recycling of refrigerators, freezers, dehumidifiers, room air conditioners, and possibly consumer electronics (without savings or incentive).
+PPL Electric Utilities offers free pick-up and recycling of refrigerators, freezers, dehumidifiers, room air conditioners, and compact refrigerators.
 The Company offers customers a rebate for each recycled appliance, which must be plugged in and functioning when picked up.
-Room air conditioners, consumer electronics (if offered), and dehumidifiers are eligible for pick up with a refrigerator or freezer.
+Room air conditioners and dehumidifiers are eligible for pick up with a refrigerator or freezer.
 PPL Electric Utilities may decide to allow dehumidifiers and room air conditioners as stand-alone measures.
-If feasible, the Company will offer small appliance pick-up events to which customers may bring room air conditioners and/or dehumidifiers for disposal and receive PPL Electric Utilities' incentives.
+If feasible, the Company will offer small appliance pick-up events to which customers may bring room air conditioners, dehumidifiers, and/or small compact refrigerators for disposal and receive PPL Electric Utilities' incentives.
 The component will have the flexibility to offer in-person home pick-up or contactless curbside pick-up.